ufcg-lsd/blowout/README.md

 ## Submitting Tasks

 ## DEPLOY
+Implement Interfaces...

-put the classes in the file of Properties (blowout..conf.example) see how arrebol do it.
+Put the classes in the file of Properties (blowout..conf.example) see how arrebol do it.

 - BlowoutPool
 - SchedulerInterface